Home Theater Power Manager – Everything You Need To Know

 • Wants to watch movies in full comfort: a comfy couch, in PJs, etc

-• Enjoys niche movies that don’t usually make it to theaters
+• Enjoys niche movies that don’t usually make it to theatres

-• Does not live close to a theater
+• Does not live close to a theatre

 • Has mobility or transportation issues